istjohn 9 months ago

 Easy to say "never use a storage unit" when you have a long-term home.

-bko an hour ago
+bko 9 months ago

 The indifference of this by everyone involved is infuriating.
 This criminal activity is treated as natural as rain, just something us 98% of people have to endure.